ACDguide/Governance/Governance/create/create-basics.md

 Our general recommendations are:
 * keep only data intended for sharing in common areas.
-* working data should be restricted to your personal space.
+* working data should be restricted to your personal space, or a defined collaborative working space.
 * ancillary data (model input/config files, and other data that is not being actively used) tarred and archived into longer-term storage.
 * raw data (e.g. unprocessed or semi-processed model output) should be backed up onto a tape system (e.g. onto NCI's [MDSS](../tech/massdata.md)) to enable regeneration of processed datasets from the raw data, without having to rerun models.
 * a backup strategy should be set-up and implented early (ideally as part of a data management plan; see next section).